Data Analyst

 The Person

-The right person will be comfortable working in a fast-paced digital/ecommerce environment and will be vital in shaping how data is used across the business.
+The right person has previous experience in fast-paced digital/ecommerce/retail environments and will be vital in shaping how data is used across the business.
+Experience in digital marketing, customer, trading, D2C will be prioritised.

 Subscribe to Future Tech Insights for the latest jobs & insights, direct to your inbox.